 Atomos Ninja Stream Capture, Encode & Stream Simultaneously

-High quality Log or HDR video feeds can be simultaneous recorded in both ProRes and H.265/4 to the Ninja’s SSD.
-The Atomos Ninja Stream also allows you to output a variety of formats to the SSD, over Wi-Fi and Ethernet and to the cloud at the same time including 4KDCI, UHD, HD and 720p.
-Standards conversion allows you to up convert and down convert between resolutions as well.
+High-quality Log or HDR video feeds can be simultaneously recorded in both ProRes and H.265/4 to the Ninja’s SSD.
+The Atomos Ninja Stream also allows you to output a variety of formats to the SSD, over Wi-Fi and Ethernet, and to the cloud at the same time including 4KDCI, UHD, HD, and 720p.
+Standards conversion allows you to up-convert and down-convert between resolutions as well.

 Live distance production starts with the 5.8G Wi-Fi, allowing H.265 10-bit 422 HDR to be remotely monitored at up to 300m in HD or 75m in 4K.
 This can be received on a companion Ninja Stream, and output to any monitor over the HDMI out in 4K or instantly connected to phones and tablets for client and stakeholder viewing on-set.

 Stream your own way

 Atomos Ninja Stream’s powerful streaming options allow for up to 8 Streams at 720p over each connection of WiFi x 1, Ethernet x 2, and USB 4G/5G* x 1 ( At 4Kp60, 4 streams can be achieved).

 The network preset configurations are categorized in the menu system as One-to-One, Many-to-One, One-to-Many, and Many-to-Many.
 These can facilitate direct streaming to cloud platforms or to other networked devices.

 Atomos Ninja Stream Stream up to 4Kp60 10-bit HDR quality, direct to Cloud, Computers, Apple TV, iPhones, iPads, Android devices** or another Ninja Stream.